Shourav-Deb/Lovely-An-Actor-Renting-And-Adaptation-Management-Application--exe-/README.md

 * Default Admin ID-Pass is (Dev).
 But self made account is preferred for best experience.
 <br>
 <p> N.B.- <br>
        1. Java package needs to be installed for runtime environment.
-[Ref - "https://www.oracle.com/in/java/technologies/downloads/"]<br>
+[Ref:- "https://www.oracle.com/in/java/technologies/downloads/"]<br>
        2. Program can be buggy which vary PC 2 PC config.
 Please, be patient while experienceing low performance.<br>
        3. For source code star this repo and mail me to get updated.<br></p>
 <br>